sesamiapp/devportal/docs/storefront-integration/custom-pages.md

 ```
 *Not sure what is a product tag? check [Product tagging](/docs/storefront-integration/theme-customization#product-tagging)*

-## In an external website
+## On an external website

 Sesami does have the needed components to be integrated with any external website using the Shopify storefront APIs.

-- Following Sesami wrapper element needs to be present on the page with an additional `shop-id`attribute:
+- The following Sesami wrapper element needs to be present on the page with an additional `shop-id`attribute:

 :::info
- Please check [Anatomy of Sesami button](/docs/storefront-integration/anatomy-of-sesami-button) if you are not familiar with the different options you can pass to Sesami button.
+ Please check [Anatomy of Sesami button](/docs/storefront-integration/anatomy-of-sesami-button) if you are not familiar with the different options you can pass to the Sesami button.
 :::

 ```markup